uselagoon/lagoon-cli/docs/commands/lagoon_delete_slack.md

 ### Options

 ```
   -h, --help          help for slack
+  -n, --name string   The name of the notification
 ```

 ### Options inherited from parent commands